-Place squash, sweet potato, onion, 1 cup of chicken broth and butter in a slow cooker, and cook on high for about 4 hours.
+Then place squash, sweet potato, onion, 1 cup of chicken broth and butter in a slow cooker, and cook on high for about 4 hours.

-Using an immersion blender, or scooping your squash into a regular blender, puree until smooth.
-Return to crockpot and add remaining chicken broth, half and half, cumin, and coconut.
-Cook for about 30 more minutes, or until soup is heated through.
+Using an immersion blender, puree the soup until smooth.
+Then add the remaining chicken broth, half and half, cumin, and coconut.
+Cook it for about 30 more minutes, or until soup is heated through.
 Sprinkle with extra coconut for garnishing.